How Retirement Lab Compares to Other Retirement Calculators

 Feature Retirement Lab FIRECalc FICalc Projection Lab Boldin

-Return-distribution modelLog-normal with adjustable fat-tail skewReplays historical equity/bond seriesReplays historical equity/bond seriesHistorical bootstrap or parametric inputsHistorical-based with user override sliders
+Return-distribution modelLog-normal with a fat-tail skewness adjustment, or historical-cycle replayReplays historical equity/bond seriesReplays historical equity/bond seriesHistorical bootstrap or parametric inputsHistorical-based with user override sliders

 Tax modelingBracket-based income, capital gains, and (where applicable) wealth taxNo tax module (include taxes in spending)No formal tax module (gross of tax)Tax Estimation in Premium tierU.S. federal plus state brackets